scottsanett/M5510-4K-High-Sierra-Installation/README.md

 ```

 ## Issues <a name="issues"></a>
-1. The filesystem (APFS) could potentially be corrupted during reboots.
-I've had this happen to me more than a couple of times.
-Not sure if it's NVMe related.
-2. Time Machine works with APFS with no problem.
+1. Time Machine works with APFS with no problem.
-3. The perl script seems to break copy && paste.
+2. The perl script seems to break copy && paste.
 The problem went away by itself after a few reboots.
-4. iTunes crashes frequently.
+3. iTunes crashes frequently.
 The crashes do not happen at all with a fake ig-platform-id.